Skip to content

 from simmate.database.third_parties import MatprojStructure

-# This can take >1 hour for some providers.
-Optionally, you can
+# This process can take >1 hour for some providers.
+You can

-# add `parallel=True` to speed up this process, but use caution when
+# add `parallel=True` to expedite this process, but exercise caution when

 # parallelizing with SQLite (the default backend).
 We recommend